protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

 }
 ```

-Reserved field number ranges are inclusive (`9 to 11` is the same as `9, 10,
-11`).
-Note that you can't mix field names and field numbers in the same
+Note that you can't mix field names and field numbers in the same `reserved`
-`reserved` statement.
+statement.

 ### What's Generated from Your `.proto`? {#generated}